top of page

 Hydration is important for preventing and managing low back pain.

-When we engage in physical activities, the discs are able to exchange fluids and thereby get nutrition to help keep them healthy.
+When we engage in physical activities, our discs are able to exchange fluids and get the nutrition they need to help keep them healthy.
 This fluid exchange also helps to reduce swelling that is sometimes found in the soft tissues that surround injured discs.

-When we don’t engage in fitness activities, swelling can increase and the discs end up degenerating through lack of nutrients.
+When we don’t participate in fitness activities, swelling can increase and the discs end up degenerating through lack of nutrients.

 good circulation is key for distributing nutrients throughout the body, including to our spinal discs.